12 Outstanding Breakfasts in Saint Paul

 Stacks of fluffy pancakes, decadent biscuits and zesty shakshuka.

-Arguably the most important meal of the day, in Saint Paul we take our breakfast seriously, but also not too serious and a whole lotta fun.
+Arguably the most important meal of the day, in Saint Paul, we take our breakfast seriously, but also not too seriously, and a whole lotta fun.
 Check out a few of our favorite spots to fill up in the morning.

 Black Coffee and Waffle Bar